-Eric is a patent and technology lawyer in NYC.
+Eric is a patent and technology lawyer in Seattle.
 He’s helped defeat patent trolls, and is learning to make Arduino toys.

 We don’t need to review the dependent claims at this point because dependent claims always add additional elements to a claim - they are always narrower in scope than the parent independent claim.
 If a technology does not infringe an independent claim, it cannot infringe any dependent claims branching off of the independent claim.
 Lets say independent claim 1 requires elements A and B, and dependent claim 2 requires elements A, B and C. If your technology doesn’t use element B, then it’s not infringing independent claim 1.
 And since dependent claim 2 is narrower than claim 1 (it requires element B as well as new element C), your technology is necessarily not infringing claim 1.
 (Dependent claims become more important when someone tries to invalidate the parent independent claim - invalidating the parent doesn’t necessarily invalidate the narrower child claim). ↩